radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-details/environment-overview.md

 ### Status

 The environment status will change depending on the state of the environment.
-Statuses include (**clarifying with Prashanth**):
+Statuses include:

-- Operational:
+- Operational: The environment is fully operational with 100% of services running.
-- Warning??
+- Warning: There are services down.
+This can range from 10%-90% of services.
-- Outage??
+- Outage: There are too many services down for the environment to operate.
+Less than 10% of services are running.

 ![image description](images/overview-envdetails-status.png)